engrusmanch/task_management_app/README.md

 # Task Management App

 ## Overview
 Welcome to the Task Management App!
 This project is a task management application built using the Flutter framework.
 It follows the principles of Clean Architecture and utilizes the Riverpod state management solution.
-Additionally, it employs an in-memory mock database to simulate backend operations.
+Additionally, it employs an in-memory mock database to simulate backend operations using Sqflite.

 ## Features
 - Add, edit, and delete tasks
-- Persistent in-memory data storage
+- Persistent in-memory data storage using Sqflite

 ## Architecture
 This project is designed following the Clean Architecture principles, which ensure separation of concerns and scalability.
 The main layers of the architecture are: